Introduction

 With the above command, the key pass is set to the same value as the keystore password.

 The keystore can be verified by using a tool like KeystoreExplorer.
-It can then be uploaded to Cumulocity IoT as a binary and used in the server configuration.
+It can then be uploaded to Cumulocity as a binary and used in the server configuration.

 Child devices